Foundational Competencies in Older Adult Mental Health

 • Prepare learners with tools to share the knowledge gained in this training with their organizations and community.

 Details: This intensive, in-person training program will be hosted at Rush University Medical Center located in Chicago, IL.
 The program will combine didactic training with discussion and practice with simulated patients.
-COVID protocols will be adhered to based on CDC guidelines and Rush hospital policy.
+Masking protocols will be adhered to based on CDC guidelines and Rush hospital policy.

 How to Apply: Submit your application online by following this link